mdn/content/files/en-us/web/css/css_anchor_positioning/try_options_hiding/index.md

 Alternatively, in some situations it may be preferrable to just hide overflowing positioned elements — for example, if their anchors are off-screen their content might not make sense.

-This guide explains how to use CSS anchor positioning mechanisms to manage these issues — **position try fallback options** and **conditional hiding**. position try fallback options provide alternative positions for the browser to try placing positioned elements in as they start to overflow, to keep them on-screen.
+This guide explains how to use CSS anchor positioning mechanisms to manage these issues — **position try fallback options** and **conditional hiding**.
+Position-try fallback options provide alternative positions for the browser to try placing positioned elements in as they start to overflow, to keep them on-screen.
 Conditional hiding allows conditions to be specified under which the anchor or a positioned element will be hidden.

 > **Note:** For information on the basic fundamentals of CSS anchor positioning, see [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using).

 ## Feature summary

 If a tooltip is fixed to the top-right of a UI element, when the user scrolls the content so that the UI feature is in the top-right corner of the viewport, that UI feature's tooltip will have scrolled off the screen.
 CSS anchor positioning solves such problems.
-The module's {{cssxref("position-try-fallbacks")}} property specifies one or more alternative position try fallback options for the browser to try to prevent the positioned element from overflowing.
+The module's {{cssxref("position-try-fallbacks")}} property specifies one or more alternative position-try fallback options for the browser to try to prevent the positioned element from overflowing.

-position try fallback options can be specified using:
+Position-try fallback options can be specified using:

 - [Predefined try options](#predefined_try_options).
 - [`inset-area` values](#using_inset-area_try_options) wrapped inside an [`inset-area()`](/en-US/docs/Web/CSS/inset-area_function) function.